ModDota/moddota.github.io/_articles/abilities/lua-item-tutorial.md

 ## Cast on Allied

-Now we are going to create the part that makes this item unique compared to blink dagger.
-First we if statement in our cast function that distinguishes how it should act depending on the target.
-Also at same time we make sure that double tapping the item works like it does with blink dagger (self targeting blinks towards base)
+Now we are going to create the part that makes this item unique compared to Blink Dagger.
+First we add an if statement in our cast function that distinguishes how it should act depending on the target.
+At the same time we make sure that double tapping the item works like it does with Blink Dagger (self targeting blinks towards base).

 Because this lua ability stuff still has some minor issues we have to return to our 'npc_items_custom.txt' file to add some targeting help.
 Just add the following to the item.